-I want to follow-up to the post of last week where I asked what you are using for a sales contact management tool or customer relationship management.
+I want to follow up on the post of last week where I asked what you are using for a sales contact management tool or customer relationship management.
 I got about a dozen responses and it was surprising to see how many are using tools other than Salesforce.com which seems to be ubiquitous these days.
-Apparently it is not.
+Apparently, it is not.

 Here are some of the responses starting with one about Salesforce from Jacqui.

 “I think there are a host of systems that can be good, but it depends 100% on how they are implemented and how the associated processes are defined.
 I love Salesforce and believe it can be an extremely effective solution that helps sales people really show their value.
 BUT it all depends on the way it is set up, the processes and how they are integrated with the sales process in given company.”

 I agree with Jacqui about the setting up process in a particular company.
 That seems to be the key factor in whether or not people use it or not.

 Moving on, here are some of the other tools that people use and like.